angulardart/site-angulardart/src/angular/guide/template-syntax.md

 <div id="trackBy"></div>
 #### *ngFor with _trackBy_

-The `NgFor` directive may perform poorly, especially with large lists.
+The `NgFor` directive can perform poorly, especially with large lists.
 A small change to one item, an item removed, or an item added can trigger a cascade of DOM manipulations.

-For example, re-querying the server could reset the list with all new hero objects.
+For example, re-querying the server might reset the list with all new hero objects.

 Most, if not all, are previously displayed heroes.
 *You* know this because the `id` of each hero hasn't changed.